mattndross/HTML-CSS-Challenges/zoo-css-challenge/README.md

 ## 6) Learning

 The buttons are a little hard to read.
-We’d like the buttons to have larger text, and also to change colour when you hover and focus on them.
+We’d like the buttons to have larger text, and also to change colour when you hover and focus on them. **DONE**

 We don’t like the hard corners here.
-Can you give the container in the section some rounded corners?
+Can you give the container in the section some rounded corners? **DONE**

 ## 7) Membership